Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/read-and-write-a-json-file-in-node-js.md

 fs.writeFileSync('people.json', JSON.stringify(people));
 ```

-We use `people.people` because our index in the json file is called people, as well as the object we created.
+We use `people.people` because our index in the JSON file is called people and the object we created.
 Then we tell the fs package to write to the people.json file the newly adjusted object.

 Now, if we rerun `node index.js` and open our people.json file, we should see two entries!

-Congrats, you just read and write a json file in `node.js`
+Congrats, you just read and wrote a JSON file in `node.js`.

 You can find this project on [GitHub](https://github.com/rebelchris/nodejs-file-system)

 ### Let me know what you think!

-I love it when people get in touch with me and let me know what topics they are interested in.
+I love it when people get in touch with me and tell me what topics they are interested in.
 Reach out to me on [Facebook](https://www.facebook.com/DailyDevTipsBlog) or [Twitter](https://twitter.com/DailyDevTips1)!